Repository Analysis

 pre-commit/prompts/ contains Jinja templates used to render

-.code-ethos/gemini/prompt-pack.json.
+.coding-ethos/gemini/prompt-pack.json.
 The prompt pack is generated from ethos

 content, repo context, enforcement settings, and template text.